leninkumar31/leninkumar31.github.io/_pages/about.md

 </p>

-   I am Lenin (Left one in the picture is me).
+   I am Lenin.
 I completed my Masters from IIT Madras in 2017.
-I am currently working in PayPal as Software Engineer.
+After college i joined PayPal as software Engineer.
+In PayPal, i worked on Java backend services which talks to one of PayPal's highly scalable and available database.
+During that time i learned lot about Sharding and Indexing.
+Currently i am working in Fanatics.
+Here i am writing GoLang services.

+   My interests includes GoLang, Java, Databases, Reinforcement Learning and Distributed systems

 Here i write about anything that interests me.